kachiann/project-mlops/README.md

 ## Project details
 This repository has four folders: *data*, *notebooks*, *models*, and *src*.
 - The `data` folder contains the dataset for the project.
-- The `notebooks` folder contains Jupyter notebooks used for exploratory data analysis (EDA), feature engineering, and initial model experimentation.
+- The `notebooks` folder contains Jupyter notebooks used for exploratory data analysis (EDA), and initial model experimentation.
 - The `models` folder stores the trained machine learning models and any related artifacts.
 - The `src` folder contains the source codes for the project.